AdamGeorgeCode/Tech-Sales-Analysis/README.md

 # Tech Company Sales Analysis
-Data (Pandas) analysis of a fictitious technology companies' yearly sales information.
+Data (Pandas) analysis of a fictitious technology company's yearly sales information.

-This workbook aims to analyse order/sales data from 2019 for a fictitious company to help provide insight into their overall sales and orders.
+This workbook aims to analyse order/sales data from 2019 for a fictitious technology company to help provide insight into their overall sales and orders.

 Below are the questions which I have looked to answer;